 Professor Ying Zhou

 Dr Ying Zhou is Reader in Human Resource Management at Surrey Business School.
 Her research focuses on occupation, job quality and employee well-being.
 Ying has won multiple research grants from the Economic and Social Research Council, the UK government and the European Foundation for the Improvement of Living and Working Conditions (with a total of £1.8 million) to examine job quality, employee performance and well-being in UK and Europe.
-Ying’s research has been presented to the UK Cabinet Office, OECD and the European Commission and cited in UK, French and EU policy documents.
+Ying’s research has been presented to the UK Cabinet Office, OECD, the European Commission, the European Council and cited in UK, French and EU policy documents.
 She received Surrey Business School’s Research Impact Award in 2018 and Mid-Career Researcher of the Year Award in 2019.

 Member of the Academy of Management (AoM)